Effective as of: September 6, 2022

 11.2.
 Merchant Indemnification.
-Merchant will indemnify, defend and hold harmless Toast and its directors, officers, employees, affiliates and agents from and against any and all third-party proceedings, claims, losses, damages, demands, liabilities and expenses whatsoever, including all reasonable legal and accounting fees and expenses and all reasonable collection costs, incurred by Toast, its directors, officers, employees, affiliates and agents to the extent resulting from or arising out of (a) Merchant’s use of the Services, other than those attributable to Toast’s gross negligence or willful misconduct, or for which Toast is responsible as set forth in Section 11.1 above, (b) Toast’s processing activities on behalf of Merchant, (c) the business of Merchant, (d) any sales transaction conducted by Toast on behalf of Merchant, (e) any noncompliance with any Applicable Law and Rules by Merchant or its Employees, (f) any non-compliance with Section 13 of this Agreement, (g) Merchant’s, or any Employees’, breach or nonperformance of any provision of this Agreement; (h) Merchant’s or its Employee’s reliance on any report or other information generated through the Services; (i) any Tax assessment or (j) any claims against Toast related to the use by Toast of any Merchant Data or any of Merchant’s intellectual property.
+Merchant will indemnify, defend and hold harmless Toast and its directors, officers, employees, affiliates and agents from and against any and all third-party proceedings, claims, losses, damages, demands, liabilities, fines imposed by the Payment Networks or by regulatory authorities, costs and expenses whatsoever, including all reasonable legal and accounting fees and expenses and all reasonable collection costs, incurred by Toast, its directors, officers, employees, affiliates and agents to the extent resulting from or arising out of (a) Merchant’s use of the Services or the Payment Provider Services, other than those attributable to Toast’s gross negligence or willful misconduct, or for which Toast is responsible as set forth in Section 11.1 above, (b) Payment Provider’s processing activities on behalf of Merchant, (c) the business of Merchant, (d) any sales transaction conducted by Payment Provider on behalf of Merchant, (e) any noncompliance with any Applicable Law and Rules by Merchant or its Employees expressly including any claims by Payment Provider arising out of such noncompliance, (f) any non-compliance with Section 13 of this Agreement, (g) Merchant’s, or any Employees’, breach or nonperformance of any provision of this Agreement; (h) Merchant’s or its Employee’s reliance on any report or other information generated through the Services or the Payment Provider Services; (i) any Tax assessment or (j) any claims against Toast related to the use by Toast of any Merchant Data or any of Merchant’s intellectual property.

 12.1.
 Each party (the "Receiving Party") understands that the other party (the "Disclosing Party") has disclosed or may disclose Confidential Information relating to the Disclosing Party's business under this Agreement.
 For the avoidance of doubt, Toast’s Confidential Information includes the Services, Hardware, and Customer Data, and any information relating thereto.
 The Receiving Party agrees: (a) to take reasonable precautions to protect such Confidential Information; and (b) not to use or divulge to any third person any such Confidential Information, in each case except as expressly permitted in Section 5, Section 7 or under the Privacy Statement.
 The Disclosing Party agrees that the foregoing obligations will not apply with respect to Confidential Information after five (5) years following the disclosure, or any Confidential Information that the Receiving Party can document (v) is or becomes generally available to the public by Disclosing Party or a third party not bound by a confidentiality obligation; (w) was in Receiving Party’s possession or known by it prior to receipt from the Disclosing Party; (x) was rightfully disclosed to Disclosing Party by a third party not bound by a confidentiality obligation; or (y) was independently developed without use of any Confidential Information of the Disclosing Party as demonstrated by Receiving Party’s written records.

 14.1.
 Agreement to Arbitrate.
 This Section is referred to as the “Arbitration Agreement.”
-Except where prohibited by Applicable Law and Rules, Merchant agrees that any and all disputes or claims that have arisen or may arise between Merchant and Toast, whether arising out of or relating to this Agreement or in connection with Merchants use of the Services or our websites, shall be resolved exclusively through final and binding arbitration, rather than a court, in accordance with the terms of this Arbitration Agreement, except that Merchant may assert individual claims in small claims court, if Merchant’s claims qualify.
+Except where prohibited by Applicable Law and Rules, Merchant agrees that any and all disputes or claims that have arisen or may arise between Merchant and Toast, whether arising out of or relating to this Agreement or in connection with Merchants use of the Services or our websites, shall be resolved exclusively through final and binding arbitration, rather than a court, in accordance with the terms of this Arbitration Agreement.
 Merchant agrees that, by agreeing to this Agreement, Merchant and Toast are each waiving the right to a trial by jury or to participate in a class action.
 Merchant’s rights will be determined by a neutral arbitrator, not a judge or jury.
 The Federal Arbitration Act governs the interpretation and enforcement of this Arbitration Agreement.
 Notwithstanding the foregoing, this Arbitration Agreement shall not preclude either party from pursuing a court action for the sole purpose of obtaining a temporary restraining order or preliminary injunction in circumstances in which such relief is appropriate; provided that any other relief shall be pursued through an arbitration proceeding pursuant to this Arbitration Agreement.
 In any event, any action or proceeding by Merchant against Toast relating to any dispute must commence within one year after the cause of action accrues.